Natural Remedies for Schizophrenia: Symptoms, Root Causes & Holistic Treatments

 – Dr. William J. Walsh, PhD

-At BalanSoul, we go beyond diagnostic labels to uncover the biochemical drivers of schizophrenia.
-The Walsh Protocol — based on over 30,000 cases — reveals that many individuals with schizophrenia-spectrum symptoms present with specific, testable patterns in brain chemistry.
-According to Dr. Walsh’s clinical database, more than 60% of individuals with schizophrenia exhibit significant methylation imbalances — often missed in standard care.
+The Walsh Protocol — based on over 30,000 cases — shows that many individuals with schizophrenia-spectrum symptoms present with distinct, measurable patterns in brain chemistry.

 Let’s explore the most common biotypes seen in schizophrenia.